-- 5) When foster children/youth cannot return home, counties support a permanency planning process that matches foster children/youth through adoption and/or guardianship, with a foster caregiver.
-Counties support efforts to accelerate the judicial process for terminating parental rights in cases where there has been serious abuse and where it is clear that the family cannot be reunified. - 6) Counties support adequate state funding for adoption services and post-permanency supportive services. - 7) Counties seek to obtain additional funding and flexibility at both the state and federal levels to provide robust transitional services to foster youth such as housing, employment services, and increased access to aid up to age 26.
-Counties support such ongoing services for former and emancipated foster youth up to age 26.
-Counties have implemented the Fostering Connections to Success Act of 2010for non-minor dependents in foster care (aged 18-21) and have assumed hundreds of millions of dollars in costs that have not been reimbursed by the State, an issue that remains unresolved. - 8) With regards to caseload and workload standards in child welfare, especially with major policy reforms such as CCR, counties remain concerned about increasing workloads and the possibility of reduced Realignment funding in an economic downturn, both of which threaten the ability of county child welfare agencies to meet their federal and state mandates in serving children and families impacted by abuse and neglect. - 9) Counties support a reexamination of reasonable caseload levels given significant recent changes in policy and practice, including CCR and AB 12, and the complex needs of children, youth and families, often requiring cross-system collaboration (i.e. youth with developmental disabilities, behavioral health needs, and special education needs) with youth and families.
-Counties support ongoing augmentations for Child Welfare Services, including investments in workforce development and workload reduction, to support children and families in crisis.
-Counties also support efforts to document workload needs and gather data in these areas so that we may ensure adequate funding for this complex system. - 10) Counties support efforts to build capacity within local child welfare agencies to serve child victims of commercial sexual exploitation.
-Counties support close cooperation on CSEC issues with law enforcement, the judiciary, and community-based organizations to ensure the best outcomes for child victims. - 11) As our focus remains on the preservation and empowerment of families, we believe the potential for the public to fear some increased risk to children is outweighed by the positive effects of a research-supported family preservation emphasis.
-Within the family preservation and support services approach, the best interest of the child should always be the first consideration.
-Counties support transparency related to child fatality and near-fatality incidents so long as it preserves the privacy of the child and additional individuals who may reside in a setting but were not involved or liable for any incidents.
+- 4) Counties support efforts to reform the congregate care or youth group home system under AB 403, the CCRContinuum of Care Reform.
+Providing stable family homes for all of our foster and probation youth is anticipated to lead to better outcomes for those youth and our communities.
+However, funding for this massive post-2011 Realignment system change is of paramount importance.
+Any reform efforts must also consider issues related to collaboration, capacity, and funding.
+County efforts to recruit, support, and retain foster family homes and provide pathways to mental health support are but some of the challenges under CCRAB 403.
+Additionally, reform efforts must take into account the needs of juveniles who are wards of the court. - 4)5)When parental rights must be terminatedfoster children/youth cannot return home, counties support a permanency planning process-that matches foster children/youth through adoption and/or guardianshipthat quickly places children in the most stable environments, with-a foster caregiveradoption being the permanent placement of choice.
+Counties support efforts to accelerate the judicial process for terminating parental rights in cases where there has been serious abuse and where it is clear that the family cannot be reunified. - 5)6)Counties also support adequate state funding for adoption services and post-permanency supportive services. - 6)7)Counties seek to obtain additional funding and flexibility at both the state and federal levels to provide robust transitional services to foster youth such as housing, employment services, and increased access to aid up to age 26.
+Counties also support such ongoing services for former and emancipated foster youth up to age 26. and pledge to help implement the Counties have implemented the Fostering Connections to Success Act of 2010-for non-minor dependents in foster care (aged 18-21) and have assumed hundreds of millions of dollars in costs that have not been reimbursed by the State, an issue that remains unresolved to help ensure the futuresuccess of this vulnerable population. - 7)8]With regards to caseload and workload standards in child welfare, especially with major policy reforms such as AB 403CCR, counties remain concerned about increasing workloads and-fluctuations in funding the possibility of reduced Realignment funding in an economic downturn, both of which threaten the ability of county child welfare agencies to meet their federal and state mandates in serving children and families impacted by abuse and neglect. - 9) Counties support a reexamination of reasonable caseload levels given significant recent changes in policy and practice, including at a time when CCR and AB 12, and the cases are becoming more complex needs of children, youth and families, often requiring cross-system collaboration (i.e. youth with developmental disabilities, behavioral health needs, and special education needs); often more than one person is involved in working on a given case with youth and families., and when extensive records have to be maintained about each case.
+Counties support ongoing augmentations for Child Welfare Services, including investments in workforce development and workload reduction, to to partially mitigate workload concerns and theresulting impacts to support children and families in crisis.
+Counties also support efforts to